 - Slowly through the second half of the 2000s, civilian killings rose in number.

-Currently, the Taliban are in talks with the USA, who are eager to withdraw from the country.
+Taliban was engaged in talks with the US, who were eager to leave the country.
 For more on this, please check CNA dated March 2nd, 2020.

 India’s Relations with the Taliban

 India has never recognised the Taliban while they were in power.
 In 1999, an Indian Airlines flight was hijacked and landed in Kandahar, and it was suspected that the Taliban supported the hijackers.
 India also supported a key anti-Taliban group, the Northern Alliance.
 Following the backdrop of the peace talks between the United States and the Taliban in 2019, the Taliban has sought positive relations with India.
 To this effect, the Taliban have reiterated the Kashmir is an internal matter for India and will not seek to interfere in the matters of other nations.

 Taliban UPSC Notes:- Download PDF Here